ezraporter/AWS-Educational-Training/ACloudGuru_Certified_Cloud_Practitioner_Notes.md

    1) Know that Reserved instances are economic and come with a contract, the more and longer you use them the greater your savings.
 3) **Spot**: Enables you to bid whatever price you want to pay for insance capacity and flexibility.
 4) **Dedicated Hosts**: Physical EC2 server dedicated to you.
+   1) Require special :bulb: **licensing requirements**.
+All exam questions related to licensing are related to _dedicated hosts_.
+Licensing can be for Windows Server, Microsoft SQL server, etc.

 **EC2 Instance Type Mnemonic:**